'Anyone loyal Trump is not loyal to the constitution': Hutchinson's testimony explodes

 "Mr Trump then used his free hand to lunge towards Bobby Engel.
 And when Mr Ornato recounted this story to me, he motioned towards his clavicle (collarbone)."

-This last allegation, regarding Mr Trump's behaviour in the limousine, has sparked pushback from Secret Service sources.
-Mr Ornato and Mr Engel are reportedly prepared to testify that no assault took place, nor was there any attempt to grab the steering wheel.
+This last allegation, regarding Trump's behaviour in the limousine, has sparked pushback from Secret Service sources.
+Ornato and Engel are reportedly prepared to testify that no assault took place, nor was there any attempt to grab the steering wheel.

 They have yet to do so under oath.